 "We will go to crossings where there is no traffic signal or stop sign and analyze whether or not we are in Situations of Uncertainty."

 Often I ask the students to think about how we could analyze the crossings to figure out whether or not they have enough warning of the approaching vehicles, and together we come up with some version of timing their detection of the vehicles and comparing it to their crossing time, and I explain that I will use a stopwatch to measure it but that our goal is for them to be able to make that comparison without counting or timing.

-We then go to several crossings and I use the Procedure to Develop Judgment of the Detection of Traffic to train the students to be able to recognize Situations of Uncertainty.
+We then go to several crossings and I teach them to be able to recognize Situations of Uncertainty.

 When we find Situations of Uncertainty, I ask them to consider